Dairy-Free Baked Ziti! This recipe will AMAZE you. The cashew cream sauce sets up just like ricotta – but totally dairy-free!

 I feel like I’ve been holding out on you with this recipe.
 I’ve made this Dairy-Free Baked Ziti many times now and have perfected the recipe.

-Believe me when I say it – this recipe will amaze you and fool anyone who tastes it!
+Just like this dairy-free mac and cheese, dairy-free spinach artichoke dip and dairy-free potato soup, believe me when I say it – this recipe will amaze you and fool anyone who tastes it!

 I love hearty, cheesy pasta dishes and have really missed them since cutting out most dairy.
 Instead of a classic ricotta cheese mixture, this dish uses a dairy-free cashew and egg based “cheese”.